ewijohnson/johnson_eric_data_mashup_project/Documentation/video_game_music_mp3_downloads_documentation.md

 ### Column Details
 I named these columns myself when collecting this data, so the exact names may be changed later on to assist with combining this dataset with the others.
 The names I use here are the ones that match what is currently in my dataset and do not reflect what their final names will necessarily be.

+Many of these columns were renamed in my Jupyter Notebook in order to assist with joining datasets.

 #### "#"
 This column represents the ranking of the album, from 1-1000.
 Each data value is a single unique